-Institute for Organization Management is the professional development program of the U.S. Chamber of Commerce Foundation.
-Institute was designed to enhance individual performance, elevate professional standards, and recognize association, chamber of commerce, and other nonprofit professionals who demonstrate the knowledge essential to the practice of nonprofit management.
+Institute for Organization Management was designed to enhance individual performance, elevate professional standards, and recognize association, chamber of commerce, and other nonprofit professionals who demonstrate the knowledge essential to the practice of nonprofit management.
+It is the professional development program of the U.S. Chamber of Commerce Foundation.

 Its curriculum, comprised of four weeklong sessions, is taught by university professors, industry experts, and leading practitioners in the chamber and association industries.
 Each session is five days long and is offered at five locations across the country annually; allowing participants to choose which site or time of year best fits their schedule**.

-While onsite, participants sit through 24 hours of course instruction and engage in lively discussions on a multitude of matters affecting the association and chamber industries.
+While on-site, attendees participate in 24 hours of course instruction and engage in lively discussions on a multitude of matters affecting the association and chamber industries.
 With courses on topics such as advocacy, media training, membership, finance, legal issues, human resources, and much more, Institute ultimately educates participants on all facets of running a nonprofit organization.

 Graduates of the four-year Institute for Organization Management program receive the IOM Graduate Recognition, signifying 96 hours of course instruction in nonprofit management.